tradeaspro/HMAWallet/README.md

 3. Press  button "Advanced", choose tab "Add account", insert account data.
 Press "Add to base".
 4. "Set payer", "Get balance", "Check account" are applicable to the selected lines in the accounts` table.
 Accounts data is stored in encrypted form separate for each network in the launch directory.

+No restriction.
+Use at your persil and risk.